Nade Haley: Exhibitions

 Haley's sculptural works referenced the complex systems of language, thought, and vision.
-Janet Goleas, Curator of the Permanent Collection at the Islip Art Museum has written on the exhibition, Nade Haley: Light and Shadow, featured in the permanent collection, "Alongside this notion of cause and effect, Haley has kept a keen eye on the mutability of rational thinking, and she routinely questions organized systems of thought such as religion or the physical sciences, or the natural order of things such as bird migration and other phenomena."
+Janet Goleas, curator of the permanent collection at the Islip Art Museum has written on the exhibition, Nade Haley: Light and Shadow, featured in the permanent collection, "Alongside this notion of cause and effect, Haley has kept a keen eye on the mutability of rational thinking, and she routinely questions organized systems of thought such as religion or the physical sciences, or the natural order of things such as bird migration and other phenomena."

 Haley's installation art uses light, reflection and shadows to create environments that reference phenomena in nature.
 The etched glass installation, Falling, at the Islip Museum, "cast shadows of birds in flight" (Susan Hoeltzel, Director of the Lehman College Museum.)
 The sculptural installation, Curved Space, was shown at the Corcoran Gallery, Washington DC.
 The installation won first prize in the Corcoran Area Exhibition.
 Her show, 406, at Diane Brown Gallery combined "drawing in space" and a sculptural grid to create "lines of shadow" in the composition.

 New York Times writer, Vivien Raynor, described Haley's 40-foot long outdoor sculpture at Storm King Art Center as "the skeleton of a boat overturned, except that it has A-shaped members that are extended downward, enabling it to stand several feet off the ground."

-Between 1977 and 2016, Haley exhibited artwork in over one hundred group exhibitions, and fifteen solo shows, including Brooklyn Museum of Art, Brooklyn, New York, Katonah Museum of Art, Artpark Gallery, Lewiston, New York; the Islip Art Museum, East Islip, New York; the RISD Museum of Art, Washington Project for the Arts in Washington DC, Gray Art Gallery, Greenville, North Carolina, and SculptureCenter, New York City, among other venues.
+Between 1977 and 2016, Haley exhibited artwork in over one hundred group exhibitions, and fifteen solo shows, including Brooklyn Museum, Katonah Museum of Art, Artpark Gallery, Lewiston, New York; the Islip Art Museum, East Islip, New York; the RISD Museum of Art, Washington Project for the Arts in Washington DC, Gray Art Gallery, Greenville, North Carolina, and SculptureCenter, New York City, among other venues.